menu

 Demographics

 Halstad - Hendrum is a somewhat ethnically-diverse town.
 The people who call Halstad - Hendrum home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Halstad - Hendrum residents report their race to be White, followed by Native American.
-Halstad - Hendrum also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.21% of the town’s residents.
-Important ancestries of people in Halstad - Hendrum include Norwegian, German, Irish, Swedish, and Scandinavian.
+Important ancestries of people in Halstad - Hendrum include Norwegian, German, Irish, Swedish, and English.

 The most common language spoken in Halstad - Hendrum is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics